Jayesha09/Login-System/README.md

-# supabase_auth

-A super simple login and sign up system using this amazing user-friendly Supabase Platform.
+A super simple login and sign-up system using the amazing and user-friendly **Supabase Platform**.
 This project demonstrates the implementation of authentication features, making it a great starting point for developers exploring Supabase.

+## Features
+- User registration and login with Supabase
+- Secure and scalable authentication
+- Foundation for further development in Flutter projects

+## Screenshot

 ## Getting Started